 Apply to 3-K the year your child turns three.
-Children born in 2016 will begin 3-K in September 2019.
+Children born in 2016 can begin now.
+Children born in 2017 will begin 3-K in September 2020.

 All children of this age who are also current New York City residents are welcome to apply, including children currently attending EarlyLearn or other preschool programs, children with disabilities, children with accessibility needs, children learning English, students in temporary housing, LGBTQ and gender nonconforming children, and children who move to NYC during the admissions process.

-3-K for All brings free, full-day, high-quality education to three-year-old children in New York City—learn more about the benefits of 3-K on the Early Childhood Learning page:
+3-K for All brings free, full-day, high-quality education to three-year-old children in New York City—learn more about the benefits of 3-K.

 Families can choose from four types of settings for 3-K programs:

-- Children can form strong relationships with caregivers by continuing in the same program from six weeks through three years old.
+- Children can form strong relationships with caregivers by continuing in the same program from six weeks to three years old.

 - Children can interact with other children, including siblings, in a mixed-age setting.